wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/pod-annotations.md

-# Per-pod's annotations supported by Wallarm Sidecar proxy
+# Pod's Annotations Supported by Wallarm Sidecar Proxy

 The [Wallarm Sidecar proxy solution](deployment.md) can be configured via annotations on the per-pod's basis.
 The list of annotations supported in this solution are described in this document.